Circadin (Melatonin) 2mg Tablets

 - Helps the body adjust it's natural sleep pattern

 - Used to treat Jet Lag and changes in shift work schedules

 What is Circadin (melatonin)

-Circadin is the brand name for melatonin, which is a naturally occurring hormone in your body that helps to control your sleep patterns.
+Circadin is the brand name for melatonin, which is a naturally occurring hormone in your body that helps to control your sleep pattern.
 Circadin (melatonin) is a medicine to ease the symptoms of jet lag in people who are travelling over several time zones.

-What is Circadin (melatonin) used to treat?
+What is melatonin used to treat?